Science / Bachelor's degree programme

 Presentation

-Over 70% of the teachings belong to IT/calculation disciplines.
+Over 70% of the teachings belong to Computer Science/calculation disciplines.
 Basic training is ensured by 4 teachings in Mathematics and 1 in Physics.
 The activities that can be freely chosen (12 CFUs) allow for a strong customisation of the training path.
 Internships can be carried out within the university or with local private companies or bodies.
 English courses and a final test complete the activity offer.
-The more specialized IT teachings provide a solid grounding in different areas of computer science (algorithms, computer architectures, operating systems, networks, data bases) with still a clear emphasis on software design and development.
-Students will study several programming languages featuring different paradigms and application fields (C, C++, Java, Python, ...) by mainly using methodologies such as workshops, practical exercises, individual and group projects aimed to develop real applications.
+The more specialised Computer Science teachings provide a solid grounding in different areas of computer science (algorithms, computer architectures, operating systems, networks, data bases) with still a clear emphasis on software design and development.
+Students will study several programming languages featuring different paradigms and application fields (C, C++, Java, Python, ...) by mainly using methodologies (workshops, practical exercises, individual and group projects) aimed to develop real applications.

 Computer Science graduates will find immediate employment as software designer and implementer (primarily) and as network and systems managers.
 Both professions can be performed within software houses, public administration offices, or in non-ICT firms requiring personnel to manage their information systems.
-The skills attained, mainly on open source tools, as well as the practical experience in developing projects implemented within the teachings allow graduates to work as self- employed computer experts or consultants.
-The Bachelor's Degree in Informatics allows graduates to access the relevant Master's Degree Programme.
+The skills attained, mainly on open source tools, as well as the practical experience in developing projects implemented within the teachings allow graduates to work as self-employed computer experts or consultants.
+The Bachelor's Degree Programme in Computer Science allows graduates to access the relevant Master's Degree Programme.
 By appropriately choosing the free exams, graduates may also enrol in other Master's Degree Programme without credit obligations.

 More information